 With record low unemployment, employers all over the state and nation are faced with the challenge of filling vacant and new positions with qualified workers.

-There’s good news for manufacturers in Jefferson and Dodge counties.
-Our primary research indicates that the two-county region has a robust labor pool of workers in our labor basin area.
+There’s good news for manufacturers in Greater Jefferson County.
+Our primary research indicates that the region has a robust labor pool of workers in our labor basin area.
 In fact, our Central Wisconsin Labor Region, which includes all or portions of Jefferson, Dodge, Columbia, Dane, Fond du Lac, Green Lake, Rock, Walworth, Washington and Waukesha Counties, has an available labor pool of nearly 260,000 individuals.
 Our 2018 Labor Availability Analysis identified workers in this laborshed willing to take a job in manufacturing and found that 47% report an interest in employment in manufacturing and 44% already had some training or experience in manufacturing.
 Download the Executive Summaries of the Labor Availability Analysis under Links & Downloads below.

 It’s Happening Here: Incentives